Climbing shoe: Nose types

 Climbing shoes are typically made with one of two types of noses: pointed or rounded.

 Pointed

 Pointed shoes can make it easier for climbers to stand on smaller holds.

 Rounded

 Rounded shoes allow all toes to reach the front of the shoe more easily, granting the climber more power when pushing off the wall.

 Shoe types

 Modern climbing shoes are typically subdivided into three different profiles based on their shape: neutral, moderate, and aggressive.

 Neutral

 Neutral shoes, similar to everyday sneakers, feature a flatter outer sole that allows the foot to rest flat during use.
-According to REI, this style of shoe is best fitted for beginner climbers because of comfortability.
+According to REI, this style of shoe is best fitted for beginner climbers because of comfort.
 More experienced climbers may also use neutral shoes to climb longer routes.

 Moderate

 Slightly more downturned than the neutral shoe, moderate shoes have a cambered (curved) toe box.
 They typically have a thinner sole and stickier rubber than neutral shoes.
 This enables climbers to climb different types of routes, including slab, crack, slight overhangs, and multi-pitch.